Garrett back with Browns, cited for speeding following crash

 AP Sports Writer

-BEREA, Ohio (AP) — Cleveland Browns All-Pro Myles Garrett returned to the team’s headquarters Thursday after crashing his car earlier this week when police said he lost control while speeding on a rural road after practice.
+BEREA, Ohio (AP) — Cleveland Browns All-Pro Myles Garrett returned to the team’s headquarters but didn’t practice Thursday while recovering from injuries sustained in a car crash earlier this week, when police said he lost control speeding on a rural road.

-Garrett veered his Porsche off the hilly road near his home a few hours after practice Monday, flipping the vehicle and hitting a fire hydrant.
+Garrett veered his Porsche off the hilly road near his home Monday, flipping the vehicle and hitting a fire hydrant.
 The defensive end suffered a sprained shoulder, strained biceps and had several cuts and bruises from the wreck.

+He has not yet been ruled out for Sunday’s game at Atlanta.
+Garrett visited with team doctors for an evaluation.
+He was not with his teammates during the portion of practice open to reporters.

 According to the accident report, Garrett, who had a female passenger in his car, told an officer he was accelerating up a hill when he saw a vehicle coming in the opposite direction but didn’t make any type of swerving maneuvers to avoid a crash.